-The crisis – and all the necessity of experimentation it brought – has forced us to stand back and look at how we organise things.
+The crisis – and all the necessity of experimentation it brought – has forced us to stand back and look at how we organize things.

 Old school practices and corporate blindness locked us into a ‘standard’ way of doing things.
 Now that we have experienced different ways of working, new possibilities exist for workplaces that are more gender equal, inclusive and contribute positively to adult mental health.

 Fluidity can also be freedom.
 Researchers have long been interested in systems (such as families, organizations or even natural habitats) that become stressed, where an established order breaks down.
 This space, sometimes called “the edge of chaos”, is an opportunity for new behaviours and expectations to emerge or be negotiated.

 Many of us don’t take advantage of the opportunity the edge of chaos can bring.
 The moment we feel we can’t handle current events is the moment we need to step back and evaluate – rather than being overwhelmed by a fear of failure, or lack of imagination.